 13 people recommended pedestrianisation of part of Station Road with a one-way system for traffic for a more attractive Town Centre that's easier to navigate.

-- f.
-Site G: Vintage Quarter.
-Concerns were raised about increased parking in nearby roads. - g.
+g.
 Green links.
-Better cycling and footpaths were welcomed especially for connecting with the Town Centre, Railway Station, the forest and the coast.
+Better cycling and footpaths were welcomed - especially for connecting with the Town Centre, Railway Station, the forest and the coast.